• • 5 min read

 • More than 40 employees;

-• Wide range of activities in the markets: from industry to commercial real estate and infrastructure;
+• Wide range of activities across markets: from industry to commercial real estate and infrastructure;

 • 10 years of experience in designing, consulting and project management;